mpinter/vpm-text/README.md

 2) One or more private dependencies are added as children of a resolved package

-3) One or more public dependencies are added as children of a resolved package, while the packate itself is a private dependency
+3) One or more public dependencies are added as children of a resolved package

-4) One or more public dependencies are added as children of a resolved package, while the packate itself is a public dependency

 During the review step, we need to collect the exported public dependencies along the public branches, as was specified earlier.
 For a pair of nodes A and B: